natarslan/natarslan.github.io/blogging-with-quartz-and-github/00_entire_workflow.md

      - Create and use a PAT, or configure SSH keys; don’t use account passwords.
    - Symlink content doesn’t appear in CI:
      - Some CI runners don't follow symlinks — copy content into `content/` for CI, or add an Action step to resolve symlinks.
+   - Old pages (e.g., `/code/miners-strike/`) still appear on the live site:
+      - Remove the corresponding files and symlinks (`git rm -r content/code posts/code`), rebuild locally, commit, and push so GitHub Pages redeploys without the stale HTML.

 13) Routine update workflow (daily edit → publish)
    - Steps:
      - `git pull origin main` to sync
-     - Edit or add Markdown under `content/` (or update your linked Obsidian vault)
+     - Edit or add Markdown under `posts/<category>/` in Obsidian (symlinks make Quartz see the same files)
      - `npx quartz build --serve` locally to preview
-     - `git add <changed files> && git commit -m "feat: ..." && git push origin main`
+     - `git add <changed files>` (including `posts/...` and any updated symlinks), `git commit -m "feat: ..."`, and `git push origin main`
      - Watch GitHub Actions and confirm the Pages site publishes.

 If you want, I can now: